telliott99/genealogy/g6/mary_amelia_hollingsworth.md

 Grave marker inscriptions notarized and sent with Bogan application.
 Bogan says Sep 28 for Sarah's death.

-Note:  Find a Grave doesn't list her as offspring.
+Find a Grave doesn't list her as offspring.

-Death given as Sep 28 1852: